The Advantages of Using Sous Vide Water Balls

 Do You Need Sous Vide Water Balls?

-Then I started using a dish towel to hold in the heat to speed up the heating time.
+Then I used a dish towel to hold the heat to speed up the heating time.
 This works great for cooking foods that only take an hour or less, but when you need to cook something for more than an hour, especially tough cuts of meats like brisket that can take up to 24 hours, it’s nice to have the water balls to hold in the heat.

 Evaporation